 Microlearning is definitely among the current onboarding trends.
 But it’s not just a trend.
 It’s a solution.

-Microlearning (or microtraining in our case) can be delivered through many different formats, but it has to be broken into many, short parts.
-Whether it’s a video we’re talking about, a presentation, an audio file, or even articles, the average time it should require from a learner shouldn’t exceed 5 to 10 minutes.
+Microlearning (or microtraining) can be delivered through many different formats, but it has to be broken into many, short parts.
+Whether it’s a video, a presentation, an audio file, or even articles, the average time it should require from a learner shouldn’t exceed 5 to 10 minutes.

-It’s no secret that our attention span’s getting shorter and shorter.
-This, logically, results in a call for more concise learning content.
+It’s no secret that our attention span is getting shorter and shorter.
+This results in a call for more concise learning content.

 So, it comes as no surprise that most trainers have stopped info-overloading their trainees.
 Because, naturally, they couldn’t process all this information.
 Companies, nowadays, need to put their learners first, focus on learning retention in the age of shortened attention spans, and help them by being transparent and inclusive.

-Which of these staff onboarding trends are you keen to try to improve your onboarding?
+So, which of these staff onboarding trends are you thinking of trying first to improve your onboarding?